ni/webvi-examples/EmbedWebVIIntoContent/Readme.md

 ## Published Example
-You can find the fully assembled and hosted web application on [Github Pages]({{site.github.url}}/Embed%20WebVI%20into%20Content/index.html) TODO: Double check link once GitHub pages is up and running.
+You can find the fully assembled and hosted web application on [Github Pages](https://ni.github.io/webvi-examples/EmbedWebVIIntoContent)

 # Details
 The following sections describe how the static web page was built including including how parts of the WebVI are pulled into the page.